Quick swap…..

 The Wrexham man replaces Asa Hamilton, who left the Bucks last month after two-and-a-half seasons in charge.

-Evans won six of his 18 games in charge of Gresford, steering the club away from relegation danger in the Cymru North this season.
+Evans won six of his 18 games in the hot seat at Gresford, steering the club away from relegation danger in the Cymru North this season.

-Now comes a new challenge for the former Queens Park and Ruthin Town chief.
+Now comes a new challenge for the former Queens Park and Ruthin chief.

 Evans said: “I am absolutely delighted to be given the opportunity to be First Team Manager at Buckley Town Football Club.